superduper-io/superduper/docs/dev_n_demo_setup.md

 * python `venv`

-The below need to be typed into a console with python or `conda`, e.g., unix terminal, vs code terminal, or Anaconda terminal.
+The below need to be typed into a console with python or `conda`, e.g., unix terminal, VS Code terminal, or Anaconda terminal.

 #### Using conda env